Subsequently, to are all forced. Notice that threatens to capture the two key white stones in a ladder at x.

 The joseki continues with these moves, but the fight is just beginning.
 The Black group in the center and the White one on the top will have to fight it out afterwards.

 White may choose to give atari at a before playing .
 This will make White b sente, but the value of White c is diminished.
-Black for his sake, might play d or e instead of .
+Black, for his part, might play d or e instead of .

-puts heavy pressure on the stones, giving them up obviously gives too much thickness to white, so black struggles out, at the price of giving white good shape while having bad shape himself.
+puts heavy pressure on the stones, but giving them up obviously gives White too much thickness; Black therfore struggles out, at the price of giving White good shape while having bad shape himself.

 may be played at b or c.
 With , White will get better endgame benefit if White gets to play at d.
 With at b or c, White can get some endgame benefit on the left edge instead.